Mothballs are composed primarily of the hydrocarbon naphthalene (... | Channels for Pearson+

 1

-Start by understanding that the problem involves calculating the change in internal energy (ΔErxn) for the combustion of naphthalene using a bomb calorimeter.
-The key formula to use here is ΔErxn = -q, where q is the heat absorbed or released by the calorimeter.
+Calculate the temperature change (ΔT) using the formula: ΔT = T_final - T_initial.
+Substitute the given temperatures to find ΔT.

-Calculate the heat absorbed by the calorimeter using the formula q = C × ΔT, where C is the heat capacity of the calorimeter and ΔT is the change in temperature.
-Here, C = 5.11 kJ/°C and ΔT = (31.56 °C - 25.10 °C).
+Determine the total heat absorbed by the calorimeter (q_cal) using the formula: q_cal = C_cal × ΔT, where C_cal is the heat capacity of the calorimeter.
+Substitute the values to find q_cal.

-Substitute the values into the formula: q = 5.11 kJ/°C × (31.56 °C - 25.10 °C).
-This will give you the amount of heat absorbed by the calorimeter during the combustion process.
+Convert the mass of naphthalene to moles using its molar mass.
+The molar mass of naphthalene (C10H8) can be calculated using the atomic masses of carbon and hydrogen: Molar mass = (10 × 12.01 g/mol) + (8 × 1.008 g/mol).

-Since the calorimeter absorbs heat, the system (naphthalene combustion) releases heat.
-Therefore, the change in internal energy (ΔErxn) is the negative of the heat absorbed by the calorimeter: ΔErxn = -q.
+Calculate the change in internal energy (ΔE_rxn) for the combustion of naphthalene using the formula: ΔE_rxn = q_cal / moles of naphthalene.
+Substitute the values to find ΔE_rxn.

 Watch next